Annual Forum on Open Learning and ePortfolios

 - The Open Learning Track will highlight evidence and best practices regarding how open learning, open pedagogical practices, and open educational resources are being leveraged in the service of student learning, agency, and success; and

 - A robust ePortfolio Practice and Research Track will showcase the latest practices and research findings regarding ePortfolios.

 Those proposing sessions are encouraged to consider meaningful ways to include and involve students, employers, and/or alumni in their presentations.
 Such proposals will received additional weighting during the review process, as will sessions that highlight the intersections between open learning and ePortfolios.

-The deadline for submitting a proposal for presentation at the Forum on Open Learning and ePortfolios is July 26, 2021.
+The deadline for submitting a proposal for presentation was July 26, 2021.
 Decisions regarding proposals will be sent out in late September.
-If you have any questions about the Annual Meeting please contact email@example.com.
+If you have any questions about the Annual Meeting please contact firstname.lastname@example.org.

 Detailed information about what is required for a submission and tips for a successful proposal can be found here.

 Opportunities for exploring open learning approaches abound in our current higher education environment, and best practices are evolving regarding course design, development, delivery, and assessment.
 Sessions for the Open Learning track will address established approaches and emerging models associated with excellence in open learning, open pedagogy, and open educational resources.
 Of particular interest are strategies intentionally designed to emphasize and leverage the intersection between student agency, community connections/collaboration, access, and affordability.
 Sessions in this track will focus on, but are not limited to

 - strategies and approaches that enable students, faculty, and publishers to create, share, publish, and remix knowledge via openly licensed work;